 CAMAU: Progression and Assessment in the Curriculum for Wales

-The CAMAU project, a collaboration between the University of Glasgow (UofG) and the University of Wales Trinity Saint David (UWTSD), funded by the Welsh Government and the UWTSD, is designed to support the Welsh education system in this task.
+The CAMAU project, a collaboration between the University of Glasgow (UofG) and the University of Wales Trinity Saint David (UWTSD), funded by the Welsh Government and the UWTSD, was designed to support the Welsh education system in this task.
 The focus of the CAMAU project is progression.
 CAMAU aims to provide evidence from research, policy and practice to address five main questions:

 - How might curriculum, progression and assessment be described and developed in Wales to focus on learning and to promote better alignment between research, policy and practice?